NAGA Leadership Team

 Crystal Tso - Board Member

 Crystal Tso is a full blood Navajo enrolled with the Navajo Nation.
 She is of the Near the Water Clan and born of the Salt people clan.
 Jonathan Tso is from the Sioux Nation (Naalani) of the Bitter Water Clan.
-He is an enrolled member of the Assiniboine Sioux Tribe located on the Fort Peck Reservation in Montana.
+He is also an enrolled member of the Navajo Nation.
 Both Jonathan and Crystal continue to be active as two the original 5 founding members of the 505 Redskins Fan Club developed in the Four Corners region of the Southwest.
 The idea for the groups founding started as nothing more than fellow Washington Redskins fans joining together for a game.
 As years went by and word got around about the club, more and more fans wanted to join the club, and the rest is history.
 It was always a founding principal to represent a club, who is comprised largely of Native Americans, to support the Washington Redskins name and imagery.
 Over the years Jonathan has educated about the background and history of the Redskins name and image believing that Native Americans should not be offended but rather honored by it.
 Both he and Crystal have proudly joined forces with NAGA to help educate not eradicate.

 Jeffery Charley -